Fuyukai/infinite-isopod/README.rst

 Infinite Isopod
 ---------------

-Current prototype for an "ORM-lite" for PostgreSQL using my PG wrapper.
+Small little library I use to make using my PostgreSQL wrapper a bit easier.

 Currently supported: